TessorNetwork/nebula/docs/design_docs/README.md

 # Design Documents

-This is a location to record all high-level design decisions in the Umee project.
+This is a location to record all high-level design decisions in the Nebula project.

 A design document should provide: